dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 physical laws of our universe.
 It is *digital* gold, not virtual gold.

-Virtual currencies like in-game currencies and fiat currencies are not scarce, because they do neither require time nor energy to create.
+Virtual currencies like in-game currencies and fiat currencies are not scarce, because they require neither time nor energy to create.
 God-like entities can create them out of thin air.
 This is true even if money emerges naturally in a virtual arena, as was the case in Diablo II.
 As long as the arena is virtual, it can be controlled and shut down.